DHTMLX/docs-diagram/docs/api/inline_editor/aftereditorediting_event.md

 ### Description

-@short: fires after the text value of an item is edited via the inline editor
+@short: Fires after the text value of an item is edited via the inline editor

 ### Usage